What's the purpose of the gender field?

 This is one of my pet peeves.
 A lot of platforms incorrectly use “sex” to mean “gender” and vice versa, which confuses people.
 Especially when other languages are involved :stuck_out_tongue:

-Here’s how the UK government (among other entities) distinguishes the two: What is the difference between sex and gender? - Office for National Statistics
+Here’s how the UK government (among other entities) distinguishes the two: Sex and gender within the context of data collected for the Sustainable Development Goals (SDGs) - Office for National Statistics

 5 Likes